tlvlp/iot-scheduler-service/README.md

 ### POST Create or modify events:

-Creates a new ScheduledEvent or updates and existing one and returns it for later reference.
+Creates a new ScheduledEvent or updates and existing one and returns the eventID.

 #### Related global variables:
 - ${SCHEDULER_SERVICE_API_POST_EVENT}